SimpleCloud Controller

 This is still work in progress.

 You can run the controller in Docker.
-We provide a Docker image for the controller, you can use.
+We provide a Docker image for the controller that you can use.
 You can find a guide on how to run SimpleCloud in Docker here.

 If you want every server to run in Docker, you can use the server-host-docker droplet.

-The controller is not responsible for running servers, it's just responsible for managing them.
-If the controller crashes, the servers will continue to run.
-The only thing that will not work is the management of the servers.
-You can't start, stop, or update a server until the controller is running again.
+The controller is only responsible for managing the servers.
+Unlike in v2, it does not include an environment for running the servers.
+This means that the entire cloud ecosystem operates independently in the background, outside the Minecraft network.
+The advantage is that if the cloud crashes, all servers continue to run in its screens or Docker containers.
+The only thing that will be affected is the management of the servers.
+You won’t be able to start, stop, or update a server until the controller is up and running again.

 But like the old v2 Manager, the controller is the heart of SimpleCloud.
 Without the controller, SimpleCloud would not work and at the moment there is no way to run multiple controllers at the same time.